About Us

 farmer.2019.jpg

-Crystal Farmer, Program Manager
+Crystal Farmer, Senior Researcher

 Ms. Crystal Farmer (she/her) graduated from U.C.
 Santa Cruz in 2019 where she studied Sociology with a minor in Latin American and Latino Studies.
 She has worked with Ceres Policy Research since September, 2017.
 She is a senior research assistant, leading data collection, data analysis, and writing for many of our LGBTQ+ youth and immigration projects.
 She also manages the flow of our projects. supporting the finance department to providing research and administrative assistance.
 She has focused content expertise on the intersections of race, ethnicity, sexual orientation, and gender identity.